Ehsan Ghoreishi

 news

-May 30, 2025 | My preprint paper, titled “Cyrus+: A DRL-based Puncturing Solution to URLLC/eMBB Multiplexing in O-RAN,” has been published on arXiv.
-[Preprint] |
+| Jul 30, 2025 | My paper, titled “Cyrus+: A DRL-based Puncturing Solution to URLLC/eMBB Multiplexing in O-RAN,” has been published at IEEE Transactions on Machine Learning in Communications and Networking (TMLCN).
+[Paper] |

-Jul 29, 2024 | My first paper, titled “Cyrus: A DRL-based Puncturing Solution to URLLC/eMBB Multiplexing in O-RAN,” has been published as an invited paper at the IEEE ICCCN conference.
+| Jul 29, 2024 | My first paper, titled “Cyrus: A DRL-based Puncturing Solution to URLLC/eMBB Multiplexing in O-RAN,” has been published as an invited paper at the IEEE ICCCN conference.
 [Paper] |

 selected publications